Table of Contents Show

 - Palm Desert, California, residents were Cahuilla Indian farmers from the San Cayetano tribe back in the day.

-- The California desert tortoise is a resident of the Mojave and Sonoran Deserts, with a lifespan of 50 to 80 years.
-The most serious threats to the California desert tortoise are disease, vandalism, urbanization, habitat destruction, and wind and solar farms.
+- The desert tortoise is a resident of the Mojave and Sonoran Deserts, with a lifespan of 50 to 80 years.
+The most serious threats to tortoises are disease, vandalism, urbanization, habitat destruction, and wind and solar farms.

-- There are numerous tourist attractions in the California Desert region, including national parks, national monuments, recreational areas, wildlife zones, dams, preserves, and state parks.
+- The Desert region has numerous tourist attractions, including national parks, monuments, recreational areas, wildlife zones, dams, preserves, and state parks.

 - Despite being a desert region, California’s Desert region features various lakes, including Harper Lake, Bristol Lake, Emerson Lake, Darby Lake, Palen Lake, Imperial Reservoir, and Imperial Reservoir.